Keto Chicken Piccata Recipe

 How to make keto chicken piccata

 To make a keto version of this classic dish, the only thing that you really need to do is modify the flour for dredging.
-While the amount of flour used is relatively minimal, most keto followers prefer to stay away from white flour all together.
+While the amount of flour used is relatively minimal, most keto followers prefer to stay away from white flour altogether.

 Because of that, we’ve created this keto version to use an almond flour and parmesan “breading”.
-All you need to do is mix together some almond flour and fresh shredded parmesan and pulse it in a food processor a few times (to better incorporate the parmesan).
+All you need to do is mix together some almond flour and freshly grated parmesan and pulse it in a food processor a few times (to better incorporate the parmesan).
 It’ll look like this:

 Then you’ll press your chicken cutlets into that and pan fry it.